learn-co-curriculum/react-ts-intro-to-npm-readme/README.md

 which is a [**package manager for Node**][npm-faq].
 In this lesson, we will be discussing how npm works and why it is useful.

-> **Note**: Again, we will be using TypeScript once we start writing React
-> code ourselves.
-Recall that TypeScript is a superset of JavaScript that
+> **Note**: Though we will be writing in TypeScript, it is a 'superset' of JavaScript
-> compiles into JavaScript.
+> that compiles into JavaScript.
 By extension, npm and npm packages work just the
-> same for projects using TypeScript.
+> same for projects originally written with TypeScript.

 ## The Value of Existing Code